 The department has built links with many leading creative universities, and many students gain places at prestigious institutions such as University of the Arts London Colleges (Central Saint Martins, CCW, LCC LCF), The Royal Drawing School, Ravensbourne, Middlesex, and further afield in Bournemouth, Edinburgh, Newcastle and many more.

 The range of specialisms applied for is diverse, but may include Fine Art, Graphic Design, Animation, Architecture, Product Design, Engineering, Fashion Design, Textile Design, Surface Pattern, Photography, Fashion promotion and styling, Marketing and Computer Games Design.

 Its main purpose is to allow learners to develop the core specialist knowledge, understanding and skills required by the sector.
 You will spend 11 periods a week studying Art and Design.

-The Subsidiary Diploma is a 6 unit course delivered over 1 year.
-Units will cover 2D and 3D Art and Design, Critical and Contextual studies.
+The Diploma is a 12 unit course delivered over 2 years, in the 1st year you will cover 2D and 3D Art and Design Units, and Critical and Contextual studies.

-The National Diploma is a 12 unit course delivered over 2 years (the Subsidiary Diploma 6 units will be carried through from year 1).
-You will have opportunity in the 2nd year to develop communications techniques (graphics , illustration and printmaking) as well as developing a more specialist portfolio to suit your chosen career pathway.
+Followed in the 2nd year with the opportunity to develop communications techniques (graphics, illustration and printmaking), 3D skills utilising the kiln and laser-cutter, as well as developing a more specialist portfolio to suit your chosen career pathway.
 Having created a portfolio you will be supported in making applications to university or direct into employment.